 Profile: Yingluck Shinawatra

-The former businesswoman became Thailand's first female leader with the Pheu Thai party's victory in the July 2011 general election.
+Yingluck Shinawatra became Thailand's first female prime minister when she led the Pheu Thai party to victory in the July 2011 general election.

 But a failed attempt to pass a political amnesty bill in November 2013 reignited simmering tensions, fuelling long-standing claims that her government is controlled by her brother, who was ousted from power and lives in self-imposed exile.

-Protesters returned to the streets and - so far - show no signs of backing down, leaving Thailand's bitter divisions once against exposed.'Two competencies'
+Protesters returned to the streets, leaving Thailand's bitter divisions once again exposed.

 Before the 2011 election, Ms Yingluck, who has two degrees in politics, had never run for office or held a government post.